Italian MA (Honours) 2025 entry

 During your third year, you have the opportunity to study at one of the University’s partner institutions in Italy (Padua, Turin, Venice or Verona).
 In this case, study undertaken in Italy replaces equivalent study in St Andrews.
 Study abroad is optional.

-• Italian cinema
+• Transnational Italian studies

 • Italian cultural studies